US new-home sales increased 4.9 percent in February

 The Commerce Department said Friday that new homes sold at a seasonally adjusted annual rate of 667,000 in February, an increase from an upwardly revised 636,000 in January.
 New-home sales are running 2.8 percent higher through the first two months of 2019 than during the same period last year.

 This initial rebound in sales after a weak end to 2018 bodes well for the traditional Spring homebuying season that began this month.
-Recent gains suggest that the combination of a solid job market and rising wages has encouraged more people to upgrade to a newly built house.
+Recent gains suggest that the combination of a solid job market and rising wages has encouraged more people to purchase both new and existing homes, especially as lower mortgage rates have made their money go further.

+“This trend supports the fact that lower mortgage rates have started to entice buyers this Spring and foreshadows a potential strengthening of existing-home sales in the months to come,” said Danielle Hale, chief economist at Realtor.com.

 A sharp drop in mortgage rates has eased affordability pressures and aided homebuying.
 The average 30-year mortgage rate climbed for much of 2018 to roughly 5 percent in November, only to dip to nearly 4 percent this week, according mortgage buyer Freddie Mac.